GGVidal/HackerNews-Test/README.md

 - **Swipe to Delete**: Swipe left on articles to delete them

 ### Enhanced Features
-- **Favorites**: Mark articles as favorites with a dedicated favorites tab
+- **Favorites**: Long press on any article to add to favorites
 - **Deleted Articles View**: View and restore previously deleted articles
-- **Clean Light Theme**: Simple, iOS-style design

 ### Push Notifications
 - **Permission Request**: Asks for notification permission on first launch
-- **User Preferences**: Configure which article types to receive notifications about
+- **User Preferences**: Configure which article types to receive notifications about (Android, iOS, React Native, Flutter)
 - **Background Fetch**: Periodically checks for new articles in the background
 - **Notification Interaction**: Tapping a notification opens the relevant article